 Grieving after a miscarriage can feel overwhelming.
 Taking the time to understand your own feelings—and your partner’s—is key.

 Think you might've had a miscarriage?
-Find out more about the signs of a miscarriage.
+Find out more about understanding the signs of miscarriage.

 Ellen sat numbly in my office, the tears welling in her eyes seeming to hold the heaviness of her sorrow.
 She spoke haltingly, barely above a whisper.
 “Maybe if the baby had been born...had lived for a little while...others would feel the loss, and I wouldn’t be so alone.
 As it is now, it’s as if no one cares...or remembers...My mother, my husband...they’ve all moved on...Why can’t I?”